 - Criteria for a property to qualify

-Since 1992, the NADL program has provided eligible Native American veterans and their spouses the ability to use a VA home loan guaranty benefit to buy property on federal trust land at a reduced interest rate.
+The Native American Direct Loan program provides eligible Native American veterans and their spouses the ability to use a VA home loan guaranty benefit to buy property on federal trust land at a reduced interest rate.

 You don’t have to make a down payment with this loan, and it can be relatively easy to qualify.
 In addition, you won’t have to pay PMI.